International Student Resources

 Thank you for your interest in WCSU!
-Applying: There is a separate admissions office for Undergraduate and Graduate studies.
+There is a separate admissions office for Undergraduate and Graduate studies.
 Each is responsible for the processing of applications for admission to WCSU.
-Please note that the only MA program that is able to accept students holding the F1 and J1 visa is the MFA in Fine Arts (Painting or Illustration).
+Please note that the only graduate program that is able to accept students holding the F1 visa is the MFA in Fine Arts (Painting or Illustration).
 Please use the following links to be connected to application information.
 From there, you can request application forms, complete an application on line, and make inquiries.
-Once your application is approved by the Undergraduate or Graduate Admissions Office, the International Services Office will be notified and send you forms for the preparation of the appropriate visa documents (I-20 for a F-1 visa;DS-2019 for a J-1 visa).
+Once your application is approved by the Undergraduate or Graduate Admissions Office, the International Services Office will be notified and send you forms for the preparation of the appropriate visa documents (I-20 for a F-1 visa).

 WCSU is a state university – it offers an excellent education at an affordable cost.
 Many students inquire whether there is funding for study at WCSU.
 This is typically not the case as financial aid is given to students based on financial need and require that they be US citizens or permanent residents.
 International students are required, as part of the application process, to show that they have sufficient funds available to support themselves during their studies.
-The amount and source of funds are also shown on the Certificate of Eligibility (I-20 or IAP-66) needed to apply for F-1 or J-1 visas.
+The amount and source of funds are also shown on the Certificate of Eligibility (I-20) needed to apply for an F-1 visa.
 The cost of attending WCSU will change each year, due to fee increases and other factors.
 If you are planning to bring a spouse and/or child (children), you are also required to show additional funds.
-For general information on financial aid for international students who wish to study in the United States visit the Edupass website Please note that some of the sites that Edupass links to no longer accept applications from Int’l Students due to the economic crisis.
-However, you can apply for a loan through Sallie Mae http://www.salliemae.com/international Please note that you will need a social security number and someone to co-sign for you.
-If you do not have a social security number, please contact Donna Warner.
 A very limited number of part-time employment opportunities on campus are available to international students, but the earnings from such employment will, at best, only cover small expenses.
 Contact the Financial Aid office for a list of such campus employers.

 Travel and Visa Information